Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Value 4.7 At $144.99, it delivers a lot of function per dollar.
+Value 4.7 At the tested price, it delivered plenty of function per dollar.

-Vongrasig 105" Sectional Couches Modular Sofa with L-Shaped Chaise
+Vongrasig 105" Modular Sofa with L-Shaped Chaise

 Our Testing Experience